tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 ![](/images/product-market-venn.svg)

 This is hard enough to do - especially in the early days of consulting when you don’t have enough work yet to really understand what you’re good at or what the market wants.
-And even once you start to figure out some kind of product/market fit for your consulting you start to uncover a third, hidden agenda.
+But once you start to figure out some kind of product/market fit for your consulting you start to uncover a third, hidden agenda:

-You also have to navigate your personal identity and sense of self.

 ![](/images/product-market-true-venn.svg)